top of page

 1. Over-compensation: Riders immediately move too far backwards, even on grades where it is not required.

 2. Range of movement: Think of your arms like an extension of your suspension.
-Your arms will become outstretched, meaning that you will have a limited range of movement, impacting your ability to properly absorb the terrain.
-Have you ever felt like you were going to collapse into the bike riding through the "G-out" at the bottom of a steep section?
-It is probably because your arms were near locked out and horizontal to the trail (at the bottom) rather than being vertical and supple to absorb that impact.
+Your arms will become outstretched, meaning you will have a limited range of movement, impacting your ability to properly absorb the terrain.
+Have you ever felt like you would collapse into the bike riding through the "G-out" at the bottom of a steep section?
+It is probably because your arms were nearly locked out and horizontal to the trail (at the bottom) rather than being vertical and supple to absorb that impact.

 3. Steering: You will also have a limited range of movement to steer.
-So if you need to make any sudden changes in your direction, you're going to be pretty limited.
+So if you need to make any sudden changes in your direction, you will be pretty limited.
 You'll feel like a T-Rex trying to reach for something on the top shelf.

 4. Braking power: Front brake = more braking power = greater for slowing down.
 As you decelerate, your centre of mass moves forward relative to the front wheel.
 This additional weight on the front wheel provides more traction, and traction equals more stopping power.

 Use your dropper post while descending.
-This is what they were primarily designed for!!!!
-I can't stress enough to get in the habit of using your dropper post if you're not already.
-You will find it much easier to avoid getting back seat.
+This is what they were primarily designed for!!!
+I can't stress enough how important it is to get in the habit of using your dropper post if you're not already.
+You will find it much easier to avoid getting in the backseat.

 Now, I'd like to point out that I'm well aware of the variety that comes with descending on the trails, so this is generally speaking.
 Different obstacles call for slightly different techniques.